janetjoywilson/janetjoywilson.github.io/_posts/2018-11-24-christmas.md

 ![becoming-michelle-obama]({{ site.url }}/images/blog/becoming-michelle-obama.jpg)

 In her memoir there is reflection and compelling storytelling from the South Side of Chicago to Washington.
 I identified with her balancing the demands of motherhood and work.
 I loved the warmth in her voice when she shared the beginning of her relationship with Barack.
 When she finally told me they kissed – I swooned.
 It was so romantic.
-Then later her honesty with her miscarriage and IVF sessions.
+Then later her honesty about her miscarriage and IVF sessions.
 She invited me into her public and private world and although I admired her before NOW I am an even larger fan for her continued work for a positive future.

 Michelle inspires me further with her [Let’s Move!](https://letsmove.obamawhitehouse.archives.gov/) initiative dedicated to solving the problem of obesity within a generation, so that children born today will grow up healthier and able to pursue their dreams.